N700S Series Shinkansen: Derivatives

 In March 2023, Taiwan High Speed Rail announced it will purchase 12 new 12-car trains based on the N700S at a cost of approximately NTD 28 billion to supplement its older THSR 700T sets.
 These will be manufactured by an alliance of Hitachi and Toshiba.

 In August 2025, these new trains were officially designated as the N700ST series.
-The first set of the new trains is expected to arrive in Taiwan in August 2026 and revenue service will start in the second half of 2027.
+The first set of the new trains is expected to arrive in Taiwan in August 2026 and revenue service is scheduled to start in the second half of 2027.

+Taiwan received its first Japan-built N700ST Shinkansen on August 15, 2026, when all 12 carriages were unloaded from a cargo vessel at a port in Kaohsiung, south-western Taiwan.
+The train has a white exterior marked by distinctive orange and black stripes.
+The arrival marks the first of 12 N700ST trainsets ordered by Taiwan High Speed Rail Corporation, with each set comprising 12 carriages.
+They are due to enter service progressively from July 2027 and are expected to increase capacity during peak periods by 25%.